Team-Silver-Sphere/SquadJS/factory/templates/readme-template.md

 The config is a set of pool connection options as listed in the [Node.js mysql](https://www.npmjs.com/package/mysql) documentation.

 #### Plugins
-The `plugins` section in your config file lists all plugins built into SquadJS, e.g.:
+Plugin configuration exists in the `config.json` file in the `plugins` section it lists all plugins built into SquadJS, e.g.:
 ```json
   "plugins": [
     {